 Our verge is split in two by a concrete pathway – the exact width to fit council guidelines.
 There is no car parking against the verge which takes away the need to cater for passengers alighting from cars.
 Pedestrians may cross so they need access and a clear path to the concrete footpath.
 We are near the top of a hill, there is a creek at the bottom.

-Here are 10 reasons I will not be growing an edible verge.
+Here are some reasons I will not be growing an edible verge.

 - One of the basic ideas of permaculture, and a common sense idea, is that you grow food that needs the most attention close to where you use it – hence the traditional kitchen garden, pots of herbs by the back door, etc. It means that they are convenient for harvesting and, more importantly, more likely to be noticed and less likely to be neglected.
 I do not want to have to go out onto the footpath halfway through cooking dinner to grab some herbs, salad leaves or any other ingredient.